 PMUC and POMSAC

-The PMUC has long gone, replaced in 1975 by the Port Moresby Sub-Aqua Club (POMSAC).
-Which is still going strong as part of the Royal Papua Yacht Club.
-POMSAC is very much a local diving club… Catering to residents of Port Moresby, and their trips are restricted to their members.
+Still going strong, POMSAC is now part of the Royal Papua Yacht Club.
+And is very much a local diving club, catering to residents of Port Moresby, with their trips restricted to members.
+Which gives it a distinctly “local” flavor…

 Port Moresby Diving – PRO Dive